The Question Never Asked: How Do Cleaners Keep Themselves Safe

 According to EHS Today on their study last 2016, cleaning professionals have a higher percentage of having a workplace injury than other workers in the private industry.
 That is the risk we are willing to face everyday.

 But we don’t face risk head-on, without our proper training, safety protocol, risk management and safety equipment.

-To make sure we give you the best experience as possible, we make sure that we are safe and comfortable while cleaning and that’s the NTFG guarantee!
+To make sure we give you the best experience as possible, we make sure that we are safe and comfortable while delivering our commercial cleaning services and that’s the NTFG guarantee!